 Letting users share tracks is also a great way of virally promoting your app.
-Uploaded tracks will automatically be tagged as uploaded with [your app], so when a user shares a track on Facebook, his friends will see what app the track was created with.
+Uploaded tracks will automatically be tagged as uploaded with [your app], so when a user shares a track on Facebook, their friends will see what app the track was created with.

 You’ll find more examples in our App Gallery.

-To be able to upload tracks, the user must connect the app to his SoundCloud account.
+To be able to upload tracks, the user must connect the app to their SoundCloud account.
 For this connection, we use OAuth; "An open protocol to allow secure API authorization in a simple and standard method from desktop and web applications."

-The idea behind OAuth is to make it possible for the user to hand out a “key” to his account, without giving away his email and password to the third-party app.
+The idea behind OAuth is to make it possible for the user to hand out a “key” to their account, without giving away their email and password to the third-party app.
 In our case, an app with a key can access the user’s tracks, delete tracks, upload new tracks, make comments on tracks, see who the user is following, etc. In other words, the key gives full access to the user’s account, except the email address, credit card information, and other sensitive data.